louweal/hellofuturehackathon/hederapay/README.md

 ## Configuration

-On the HederaPay settings page you can set your site-specific WalletConnect project ID\* and the metadata that is shown in the transaction modal.
+On the HederaPay settings page you can set your site-specific WalletConnect Project ID\* and the metadata that is shown in the transaction modal.

+\* You will need a WalletConnect Project ID.
+You can get one by going to [WalletConnect](https://cloud.walletconnect.com/) and setting up a new `WalletKit` project.

 ![Admin Settings](https://github.com/louweal/hellofuturehackathon/blob/master/hederapay/assets/admin-settings.png)

-> \* You will need a WalletConnect Project ID.
-You can get one by going to [WalletConnect](https://cloud.walletconnect.com/) and setting up a new `WalletKit` project.

 ## Configuration for WooCommerce shops